rohany/rohany.github.io/src/content/home.md

 My recent research focuses on the intersection of these fields, in the topic of parallel computing.
 My research aims to present parallel algorithms for difficult problems, and to create efficient, easy to use, and scalable systems to programmers to write parallel code.
 I was fortunate for the opportunity to be advised by [Umut Acar](http://www.umut-acar.org/) and to work with [Sam Westrick](http://www.cs.cmu.edu/~swestric/) at Carnegie Mellon on these topics.
+Recently, I have become interested in databases and data intensive systems, like CockroachDB.

 Previous projects I have been involved with include parallel algorithms for [subgraph isomorphism](https://en.wikipedia.org/wiki/Subgraph_isomorphism_problem),